Table of Content

 The material used to make the foundation of Bokhara rug is Wool, along with with the Persian knots to truss the pile.

 All these indicators could be enough for you to spot a Bokhara rug.
 Isn’t it?

 Sailor Bokharas was originally crafted by the Salor tribe who lived just North of the northern Afghan border.
 Usually red and defined by at least one symmetrical row of octagons, these Bokhara rugs are beautiful.
 Every octagon usually features a smaller octagon or diamond within its border.
 The interior sides of each octagon usually feature one to three flowers.

 Tekke Bokharas are one of the most prized oriental rugs styles and are usually divided into two types:

 - Princess Bokhara Rugs (prayer rugs)

 When Muslims pray, they pray in the direction of the holy city of Mecca.
-This wall indicates the way in which the mosque patrons should pray.
-All Tekke Bokhara rugs are hand knotted wool with the finest Persian knots.
+The Kaaba indicates how the mosque patrons should pray.
+All Tekke Bokhara rugs are hand-knotted wool with the finest Persian knots.

-Yomud Bokharas are named after the large Yomud tribe whom are located over most of Central Asia.
-Yomud bokhara rugs have a more Caucasian-like (meaning from the Caucus region) design.
+Yomud Bokharas are named after the large Yomud tribe who are located over most of Central Asia.
+Yomud Bokhara rugs have a more Caucasian-like (meaning from the Caucus region) design.
 They feature a deep red field with either Persian or Turkish knots.

-The most luxurious Bokhara rugs are crafted in Pakistan because Pakistan is the only country that uses the double pile construction.
+RugKnots Bokhara wool rugs feature an exclusive double pile.
+We leave the top wool pile intentionally longer to create an extremely lush feel.
+An authentic Bokhara rug is hand-knotted.
+The most luxurious Bokhara rugs are crafted in Pakistan because Pakistan is the only country that uses double-pile construction.
 Yes, Bokhara rugs are that luxurious.